Samay: When Time Strikes

-Samay: When Time Strikes is a 2003 Indian Hindi-language thriller film starring Sushmita Sen and Sushant Singh.
-It was inspired by the Hollywood film Se7en, starring Morgan Freeman and Brad Pitt.
+Samay: When Time Strikes is a 2003 Indian Hindi-language thriller film directed by Robbie Grewal.
+It starred Sushmita Sen and Sushant Singh.

 Plot

-ACP Malvika Chauhan (Sushmita Sen) is a widowed cop with a 10-year-old daughter.
+ACP Malvika Chauhan is a widowed cop with a 10-year-old daughter.
 She is saddled with the murder case of a reputed businessman, where the killer has left no evidence.
 Before she can get into the investigation, a famous heroine is killed.
 Malvika suspects that it might be the work of a serial killer.

-Investigation reveals that the victims were not connected with each other.
+The investigation reveals that the victims were not connected with each other.
 Plus, even the suspects with motives were not near the crime scenes.
 Suddenly Malvika realizes that somebody is stalking her.
 Malvika accosts her stalker, but he reveals that he was just doing it for a criminal named Suleman Bhai.
 As Suleman has that much expertise to kill someone without leaving evidence, Malvika thinks she has got a killer for at least one case.
 But when Malvika goes to Suleman's house, she finds Suleman dead.

-Again out of leads, Malvika starts going through case files of all 3 victims.
+Again out of leads, Malvika starts going through the case files of all 3 victims.
 She finds 4 connections: